Oceans (Esprit D'Air album)

-Oceans is the second studio album by London-based British-Japanese rock band Esprit D'Air.
+Oceans is the second studio album by London-based Japanese rock band Esprit D'Air.
 It was released on 18 February 2022, through the band's own Starstorm Records with a distribution partnership with AWAL and Plastic Head Distribution.
 Work on the album began in 2018, but was halted due to the theft of producer and singer Kai's laptop and backups in 2019, which delayed new singles and the album releases.

 Esprit D'Air completed the album in late in 2021 after successfully crowdfunding the album.
 Oceans is a very genre-fluid album containing various metal and rock genres with elements of electronics and piano.
 It was produced entirely by Kai with collaborations from session musicians and featured artists including Ben Christo from the Sisters of Mercy and Ryo Kinoshita from Crystal Lake, and Japanese vocaloid artist UmiKazeTaiyou.

 Composition

 Critics have identified the style to be genre-fluid with various tracks ranging from djent and electronicore to power metal and post-rock.
 The use of digital synthesizer is prevalent in most tracks, much like their debut album Constellations.